aubrielee/aubrielee.github.io/more.md

 </div>
 <script async src="https://www.instagram.com/embed.js"></script>

-<p class="centeredText noIndent altText">Alt text: A Chinese American woman in a manual traveling wheelchair poses in a beam of light within a cathedral.
+<p class="centeredText noIndent altText">Image description: A Chinese American woman in a manual traveling wheelchair poses in a beam of light within a cathedral.
 She wears a cream cardigan and red skirt.</p>

 ## my disabilities
 I have a rare form of muscular dystrophy.
 The more I use my muscles, the weaker they get.
 Some of the basics: